TwinIsland-CCC/404-R-U-war/advanced/frontend/web/assets/b95bd80/site/content/docs/5.2/getting-started/parcel.md

 With dependencies installed and our project folder ready for us to start coding, we can now configure Parcel and run our project locally.
 Parcel itself requires no configuration file by design, but we do need an npm script and an HTML file to start our server.

-1. **Fill in the `src/index.html` file.** Parcel needs a page to render, so we use our `index.html` page to set up some basic HTML, including our CSS and JavaScript files.
+1. **Fill in the `src/index.php` file.** Parcel needs a page to render, so we use our `index.php` page to set up some basic HTML, including our CSS and JavaScript files.

    ```html
    <!doctype html>